luukboulogne/stoic2021-baseline/README.md

 ## Implementing your own algorithm
 You can implement your own solution by editing the `predict` function in `./process.py`.
 Any additional imported packages should be added to `./requirements.txt`, and any additional files and folders you add should be explicitly copied in the `./Dockerfile`.
 See `./requirements.txt` and `./Dockerfile` for examples.
 To update your algorithm, you can simply [test](#testing) and [export](exporting) your new Docker container, after which you can [upload it to your Algorithm](#uploading).
 Once your new container is Active, you can [resubmit](#submitting) your Algorithm.

+Please note that your container will not have access to the internet when executing on grand-challenge.org, so all model weights must be present in your container image.
+You can test this locally using the `--network=none` option of `docker run`.

 Good luck with the STOIC2021 COVID-19 AI Challenge!